sanworks/Bpod-CAD/Ports/Mouse nosepoke/Readme.txt

 -The port requires two holes to be tapped with an M4 bottom tap.

 -The mount secures the port in a 20mm x 11mm rectangular hole in a 3mm-thick wall, and provides mounting holes on the outside of the wall for the breakout board.

+-The 'Minimal' port mount will anchor the port to the behavior chamber wall, but will not mount the port interface board on the outside.
+This is useful if the wall needs to be clear (e.g. for an LCD display mounted above the pokes on the outside of the chamber)